VladimirGrebenev/book_library/README.md

 install Mysql, create DB

 # CELERY 'hello_mail':
-Now REDIS send mail to file to var/email-messages/
-You can change this simple in settins, just set your EMAIL settings and dont forget to chancge EMAIL_BACKEND
+Now CELERY send mail to file to var/email-messages/ You can change this simple in settins, just set your EMAIL settings and dont forget to chancge EMAIL_BACKEND